Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 It will be people who want to attack Bitcoin and the blockchain.

-So they will uh insert these images in, they'll have legal teams ready to go, and it's just going to be horrible.
+So they will insert these images in, they'll have legal teams ready to go, and it's just going to be horrible.

-Bitcoin mechanic warns that quote, no one is going to run nodes if archival data contains tons of gross media slash malware as forensic tools Could extract such content from raw blockchain data, damaging Bitcoin's reputation and exposing users to legal risks.
+Bitcoin Mechanic warns that, quote, no one is going to run nodes if archival data contains tons of gross media slash malware, as forensic tools could extract such content from raw blockchain data, damaging Bitcoin's reputation and exposing users to legal risks.

 He concedes that current workarounds already allow data storage, but their inefficiency makes harmful content harder to embed and detect in a coherent form.